 Although it is not mandatory to obtain a degree or experience in this field, these two measures can help prospective private investigators become more paid.
 Contact your state for more details.
 If you intend to carry a weapon you’ll need to apply for this license.

-Please note that a degree cannot guarantee job or career development.
+Please note that a degree cannot guarantee a job or career development.
 Law enforcement jobs require additional academy training or education.

 Private Investigative Job Training